 Spirit of Speyside Whisky Festival operates through a Board of Directors selected to provide expertise in key areas of the whisky industry, culture and heritage, tourism and hospitality.
 With an independent Chairman, the Directors work on a voluntary basis to plan and deliver the Festival along with the support of the Event Co-ordinators.
 See our Festival Team page for more information.

-The Festival delivers the Opening Dinner, Opening and Closing Ceilidhs, the Whisky Awards and the Whisky School.
-Our partners and members deliver the majority of events.
-Each event will reflect the individual style of the organisation that provides it.
+The Festival delivers the Opening Dinner, Opening Ceilidh, the Whisky Awards and the Whisky School.
+Our partners and members deliver the majority of events and each event will reflect the individual style of the organisation that provides it.

-- 5. Which distilleries open for the Festival?
+- 5. Which distilleries are open for the Festival?

 Distilleries with visitor centres deliver a special events programme each year for the Festival.
-Those distilleries not usually open to the public but which open for the Festival may change from year to year.
-In 2019, Tamdhu, Knockando, Longmore, Tormore, Speyside, Knockdhu and Dalmunach all opened their doors and offered Manager’s tours, tastings and more.
+Those distilleries usually open to the public, but which open for the Festival, may change from year to year.
+In 2023, Tamdhu, Craigellachie, Dailuaine, Linkwood, Mortlach and Speyside, all opened their doors and offered Manager’s tours, tastings and more.

 - 6. Does Spirit of Speyside offer a better whisky experience than other times of the year?

 Over 700 events take place in the six days of the Festival, bringing Speyside to life with endless unique experiences to sample - not to mention a fantastic Festival atmosphere.
 There’s no other time of the year quite like it!

 During the Spirit of Speyside Whisky Festival, visitors are invited inside distilleries which are not normally open to the public, to see the whisky making process and meet the makers.
 Distilleries such as Glen Keith, Inchgower, Mortlach, Roseisle, Speyside Distillery and Tamdhu have all opened their doors previously, making the Festival the annual whisky pilgrimage for many.